History of Kenley Jansen in Timeline

 2017: World Baseball Classic 2017

-In 2017, after initially declining, Kenley Jansen joined Team Netherlands for the World Baseball Classic semi-finals.
-Jansen pitched a scoreless 9th inning against Team Puerto Rico, striking out two, but the Netherlands lost in the 11th inning.
+In 2017, after initially declining due to his recent contract, Kenley Jansen joined Team Netherlands for the World Baseball Classic semi-finals.
+He pitched a scoreless 9th inning against Team Puerto Rico, striking out two, but the team lost in the 11th inning.

 August 22, 2018: Birth of Son